Skip to main content

 A screenshot of the Anchor macro in Confluence, with a box for the user to input an anchor name

-4. Go to where you want to link the section to and highlight the text.
-Then click the hyperlink button in the toolbar and type a hash key (#) followed immediately by your Anchor Name.
+4. Go to where you’ll add an initial link to your anchor and highlight the text.
+Click the hyperlink button in the toolbar, then type a hash key (#) followed immediately by your Anchor Name.
 For example, ours would be #introduction.

 A GIF of a user linking an anchor in Confluence